Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: Problem Formulation

 \section{Problem Formulation}

-Under the CGT formulation, we are given a population of $n$ items, each labeled with a unique ID.
-It is known that among these $n$ items, $d$ are defective.
-We assume that $1\le d\le n-1$ to avoid the trivial scenarios of $d=0$ and $d=n$ and use $(n,d)$ to denote a specific CGT problem.
-For a given test plan $\pi$, the number of tests required by $\pi$ to identify all $d$ defective items in a population of size $n$ depends on which $d$ items are defective.
-Let $N_{\pi}(n,d; \cD)$ denote the number of tests required by $\pi$ when the $d$ defective items are given in the set $\cD$.
+Consider a population of $n$ items.
+It is known that among these $n$ items, $d$ are defective (the issue of unknown $d$ is addressed in Section~\ref{ssec:unknown}).
+Let $(n,d)$ denote the corresponding quantitative CGT problem.
+We assume that $1\le d\le n-1$ to avoid the trivial scenarios of $d=0$ and $d=n$.

+For a given $(n,d)$, an adaptive test plan $\pi$ is a sequence of decision rules $\{\pi_1,\pi_2,\ldots\}$ where $\pi_t$ maps from the outcomes of the previous $t-1$ tests to the subset of items to be tested in the $t$th test.
+With a slight abuse of notation, $\pi_t$~is also used to denote the subset of items tested in the $t$th test under test plan $\pi$.
+Let $N_{\pi}(n,d; \cD)$ denote the number of tests required for identifying all $d$ defective items under $\pi$ when the $d$ defective items are specified by the set $\cD$.
 Note that $n$ and $d$ are known while $\cD$ is unknown and is what the test plan needs to identify.
-Under the combinatorial formulation, the performance of a test plan is determined by the worst instant of $\cD$ among all subsets with size $d$.
+Under the combinatorial formulation, the performance of a test plan is determined by the worst instance of $\cD$ among all subsets with size $d$.
 The performance of $\pi$, denoted by $N_{\pi}(n,d)$, is thus given by